trevin-j/trevin-j.github.io/new_post.md

 ### Finishing up

 Now you have a computer that loads programs and Windows blazing fast.
-If you want to further improve your performance, some additional things you could do are remove some startup problems and remove old applications and/or data.
+If you want to further improve your performance, some additional things you could do are remove some startup programs and remove old applications and/or data.

 ---